The Best Humidifiers for Dry Winter Air: A Quiet, Sleep-Friendly Buying Guide

 How long should I run a humidifier each day?

-Most people benefit from running a humidifier overnight or during the hours they spend most time in the room, especially during dry winter months.
+Many people use a humidifier overnight or during the hours they spend most time in the room.
+The right runtime depends on room size, current humidity, ventilation, and the output setting.

 Can a humidifier be used every night?